Transport in Montenegro: Roads

 In January 2016, after many years, categories of roads have been changed to more reflect their importance and quality.
 Before that categorization of some of the roads had become obsolete in some cases, with upgrades of some road sections, and decay of the others.
 For example, road Kolašin - Mateševo - Andrijevica road, was labelled as Main road, is greatly inferior in quality to the Šavnik - Žabljak road, which was designated as a Regional road.

 In recent years roads connecting Podgorica and the coastal towns have improved significantly with the completion of Sozina tunnel and numerous upgrades of roads towards Cetinje, Budva and Bar.
 Sozina tunnel shortened the journey from Podgorica to Bar to under half an hour and made the trip significantly safer.

 In the north, the road from Podgorica to Kolašin through Morača canyon to Serbia is considered the bottleneck of Montenegrin road network, as it is a curvy mountainous road, often unsafe during the winter.
 Bar - Boljare motorway is envisioned as a replacement for this corridor.
 In 2015, work has begun on section of Bar - Boljare motorway that would bypass the canyon.
 Long term plans also include the Montenegrin section of Adriatic–Ionian motorway as a significant transit link.

 There is a proposed route from the city of Podgorica to Gusinje.
 The highway, expected to go through northwestern Albania, (from Grabom to Vermosh), will mean a journey time to Gusinje and Plav of about half an hour.

 Also, the Verige bridge spanning the Bay of Kotor and part of the Adriatic Highway is planned to be built in the future.

 Main roads

-This is list of all main roads in Montenegro.
+This is a list of all main roads in Montenegro.

+Future Main road from Cetinje to Nikšić is currently under construction, with section from Cetinje to Čevo expected to be finished until the end of July, 2023.

 Regional roads

-This is list of regional roads in Montenegro.
+This is a list of regional roads in Montenegro.

-Ports and harbors
+Ports and harbours

 Port of Bar is the major seaport in Montenegro.
 It is capable of handling about 5 million tons of cargo, and is a port for ferries to Bari and Ancona in Italy.
 Kotor, Risan, Tivat and Zelenika (in Bay of Kotor) are smaller ports.

 Montenegro's rivers are generally not navigable, except for tourist attractions such as rafting on Tara River.